 There are 72 municipalities in Sonora.
 Hermosillo is the capital and is strategically in the center part of the state.
 It is also the largest city in the state by far.
 Hermosillo has an estimated population of 855,000.
 That accounts for roughly 30 percent of the state’s 3-million people.
 Furthermore, Hermosillo has over a half million more residents than the second largest city of Ciudad Obregón.

 The city of Puerto Peñasco is the 9th largest in the state.
 However, it is the most popular tourism destination in Sonora.
-Beach destinations like Rocky Point and San Carlos account for many of the visits made by American tourists every year.
-Thanks to its proximity to the U.S. Mexico border, Puerto Peñasco is the “go to” beach resort town of choice for Americans from California, Arizona, New Mexico, and Texas.
+Because of its proximity to the U.S. Mexico border, Puerto Peñasco is the “go to” beach resort town of choice for Americans.
+Mainly they visit from California, Arizona, New Mexico, and Texas.

 Protected Wildlife Areas